 We serve nearly all our customers over the internet using our e-commerce, digital model.
 The majority of customers upload CAD files through our secure e-commerce platform to receive a quote, and ultimately, place an order.
 The order is then processed through our digital model that is connected by our systems.
 Having an industry leading customer experience is important to our overall growth strategy.
-In 2019, and as we look to 2020, the Company is focused on Protolabs 2.0, an internal project focused on our business systems designed to evolve the way we engage and serve our customers.
-Through development of our customer-facing and back-end systems, Protolabs 2.0 will allow us to capitalize on the market opportunity and properly serve the long-term needs of our customers.
+In 2020, the Company was focused on Protolabs 2.0, an internal business systems project designed to evolve the way we engage and serve our customers.
+Through development of both our external customer-facing and internal back-end systems, Protolabs 2.0 will allow us to capitalize on market opportunities and better serve the long-term needs of our customers.
 We expect the long-term benefits of the project to be an improved customer experience, speed and scalability of the business, internal business insights and internal productivity.
+Protolabs 2.0 was successfully launched in Europe in the fourth quarter of 2020 and in the United States in the first quarter of 2021.